Why Randolph Jefferson Deserves Serious Consideration

 Summary:

-The case closed not because the evidence was complete, but because an incomplete study was treated as conclusive.
+The paternity issue was determined prematurely not because the evidence was complete, but because an incomplete study was treated as conclusive.